myubi/the-crossing-board/posts/we-are-moving.md

 <img class="no-border" src="/images/calendar/sold-out.png" alt="" />
 </div>

 We have some BIG news to share with you all...
-Our current subscription platform can no longer handle the number of wonderful readers we have and so we’re pleased to announce that we are moving to a new platform!
+Our current subscription platform can no longer handle the number of wonderful readers we have and so we’re pleased to announce that we moved to a new platform!

 This means, **all current subscriptions will be cancelled** on **February 1st** at **midnight** and you will need to **re-subscribe** via [shop.thecrossingboard.com](https://shop.thecrossingboard.com).
 But don't worry, unlike many of Tom Nook's tasks, this one's easy!